clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-people-in-your-program-with-clowdr.md

 3. **Now you'll find yourself in the Manage Content People area.** There are two options for how to select a person to assign the role of Chair in relation to this piece of content.
 You are able to either:

-    A. Select an individual from the list of people already associated with this paper to assign a new role to (by clicking the checkbox next to the name and editing the appropriate field) or
+    A. Select an individual from the list of people already associated with this paper to assign a new role to (by clicking the checkbox next to the name and editing the appropriate field) OR

-    B. Create a new individual (using the button at the top).
+    B. Add a new individual to this content item from the list of people in your conference (using the Create New button at the top).

 ![](/images/content-ppl-4.jpg)